 - Clear away shoes, umbrellas, recycling and clutter from your verandah, vestibule, or front door

-- Sweep and wash down the flooring for a blank canvass to work with
+- Sweep and wash down the flooring for a blank canvas to work with

 - Buy new or bring from elsewhere a large pot or a group of smaller potted plants to create a lush display